scottaohara/a11y_accordions/README.md

 When an accordion is identified, the setup script continues to run and identify each heading and panel within the accordion.
 The classes `accordion__heading` and `accordion__panel` are necessary for the setup process to run and appropriately identify these key pieces of the accordion.

 #### During the setup process the following occurs:
+* The classes for an accordion, and its child headings and panels will be added, corresponding to the appropriate `data-` attributes.
 * The panels are hidden, and if a default panel was set (see options) an attribute of `aria-hidden="false"` will be set to that panel.
 * The `id` of the accordion container is used as the basis to generate unique IDs for each of the panels of the accordion.
 * a `<button>` is dynamically created and inserted into the `accordion__heading` element.
 The previous text of the heading is then inserted into this button.
 Presently, this strips out any previous HTML tags that were in the heading and only retains the text string.